BlockstreamResearch/cross-input-aggregation/README.md

 In g'root the root key `keyagg((pk(A), pk(B)))` commits via taproot tweaking to a spending condition consisting of public key `pk(A)` and script `older(N)`.
 In order to spend with the latter path, the script must be satisfied and an _aggregated_ signature for `pk(A)` must exist.

+The [Entroot](https://gist.github.com/sipa/ca1502f8465d0d5032d9dd2465f32603) proposal is a slightly improved version of g'root that integrates Graftroot.
+One of the main appeals is that Entroot is "remarkably elegant" because the validation rules of Entroot are rather simple for the capabilities it enables.

 ## Half Aggregation And Adaptor Signatures